ybenoit/xke-text-mining/README.md

 docker-machine ip default
 ```

 Then, in your browser, enter the selected ip address with the associated port (ip:8888 in Python, ip:9000 in scala for this exercice).
+You should see the data/, python/ and scala/ repertories.

-Your can then go the the notebooks directory and start working on the exercice notebook.
+Your can then go to the repertory of the language of your choice, go to its notebooks/ directory and start working on the exercice notebook.
 A notebook with some proposed solutions is also available.

 ## Additionnal useful docker commands